 Students earn minimum wage at $7.25/hour.
 Hours worked = hours paid.
 There is no compensation for sick, vacation or snow days.
 Students can either receive a bi-weekly paycheck or enroll in Direct Deposit by filling out the Direct Deposit form and turning it into the Payroll Office.

 In order to work on campus, students must go through Student Employment Orientation.
-This is an online orientation session and is completed here.
+The online orientation session can be accessed here.

 Students working for the first time must complete an I-9 and W-4 with the Office of Human Resources once they have been offered a position.
 Please refer to the link below for acceptable documents needed to complete your I-9.
 These documents need to be originals and cannot be expired.
 You must present one thing from LIST A OR one thing from LIST B AND one thing from LIST C.